 The existing contingent workforce supply chain is depicted below.
 Since it is quite well-known to our readers and since we are most focused on its evolution, we will not cover this in any detail, but rather just emphasize a few key points.

-- Business processes and cost structures are based on technology architectures that date back 15 or more years.
-This is not to say that technology architectures and applications supporting business processes and cost structures are not being up-graded toward state-of-the art — this has been happening, particularly over the past five years.
+- Business processes and cost structures are based on technology architectures that date back 15-25 years.
+This is not to say that technology architectures and applications supporting business processes and cost structures are not being up-graded toward state-of-the art — this has been happening, particularly over the past five+ years.
 But despite that, in the overall supply chain, little has changed.
 For the most part, the sourcing and fulfillment channels and intermediaries, including their processes and cost structures, have long become “institutional.”

 - The state of sourcing and fulfillment channels and intermediaries, processes and cost structures, being “institutional,” is partly due to what the technology has enabled.
 This includes delivery models, business models, cost structures, compliance and payments solutions, as well as what workers can be engaged, how and why (e.g., temp workers).

 - While some industries may self-innovate, this is uncommon.
 (Innovation has certainly not been the hallmark of the overall staffing industry and contingent workforce supply chain.)
-In general, innovation typically comes from advanced competitors (e.g., the Japanese automobile industry in the 70’s and 80’s with better processes, factory automation) or from players outside industry boundaries (Amazon, with better processes, platform-based marketplace).
-In the within contingent workforce supply chain, over the past years, it has so far been hard to identify any players that have initiated any impactful industry, technology-based innovation.
+In general, innovation typically comes from advanced competitors (e.g., the Japanese automobile industry in the 70’s and 80’s with better processes, factory automation) or from start-up or established players outside industry boundaries (Amazon, with better processes, platform-based marketplace).
+Within contingent workforce supply chain, over the past years, it has so far been hard to identify any players that have initiated any impactful industry, technology-based innovation.

 The existing contingent workforce supply chain has been in an institutional state (as defined above) for quite a number of years, and now pressures are becoming more intense.
 Business want to have more contingent, variable work/services, but the current supply chain is limited as to accessible workforce.
 There are also increasing skill gaps and talent shortages, though the current supply chain, constrained by technology and processes, is only marginally able to tap into alternative workforce populations.
 Cost structures in the supply chain are relatively fixed, while procurement organizations are beginning to hit bottom in getting savings by extracting lower prices.
 Business users’ expectations about access to talent, cycle-time and quality are also increasing.
 At this point, these pressures have driven little if any innovation to address the problems.